microsoft/WhatTheHack/046-AzureMigrate/Student/04-migrate.md

 ## Success Criteria

 - Complete the migration to Azure
-- Verify that the web application is working in Azure
+- Verify that the web application is working in Azure and accessible publicly

 ## Learning Resources